 Roxana Sasu was born, raised, and educated in Romania.
 She received her MD from Carol Davila Faculty for General Medicine and Pharmacy, Bucharest, Romania, and she became licensed in 1999.
 Subsequently she became involved in nutritional research and used nutritional supplements in conjunction with standard western medical care.
 During this time (2004-2006) she also earned her Master’s in Marketing and Business Communication from the Academy of Economic Studies, Bucharest.

 In 2007 she immigrated to the US to be with her future husband and shortly after she joined the clinical staff at the EEG Institute, working directly with Sue Othmer, earning her OMC certification.
 In her clinical practice, Roxana has worked with a multitude of brain-related disorders, from children with developmental disorders, to anxiety and depression, addictive behaviors, and stroke recovery, as well as chronic pain and PTSD.
 She divides her time between clinical work, teaching professional training courses at the EEG Institute as well as in Europe.
-She is a member of the Advisory Board and Director of Clinical Supervision at the Neurofeedback Institute in Romania.
-She is also part of ongoing research and data collection for improving the efficacy of neurofeedback.
+She is a member of the Advisory Board and Director of Clinical Supervision at the Neurofeedback Institute in Romania and Director of Training at the Neurofeedback Advocacy Project, where she contributes to making neurofeedback accessible within agencies working with the underserved and those most vulnerable.
+She is a neurofeedback consultant for multiple mental health clinics and is also part of ongoing research and data collection for improving the efficacy of neurofeedback.

 With a wide experience of over 14 years in neurofeedback, Roxana also offers mentoring to neurofeedback clinicians interested in advancing their practical skills in this method.